rjleveque/amath584a2016/sphinx/dropbox.rst

 Class Dropbox folder
 ------------------------

-As part of homework 0 you will be expected to fill out an online survey where you provide the email address used to create your Dropbox account.
+As part of :ref:`homework0` you will be expected to fill out an online survey where you provide the email address used to create your Dropbox account.

 After completing this survey a Dropbox folder will be shared with you.
 This folder will be named `amath584_yournetid`.
-Where `yournetid` is replaced by your actual netid.
+Where `yournetid` is replaced by your netid.

 Turning in homework
 ------------------